 Take a moment.
 Take a bite.
 The world can wait.

-Experience the intense flavours of cheese condensed into a corn stick.
+Rich, unique and original corn taste that's so addictive, you'll be begging for more.
 Crunchy with long lasting flavour unlike other corn sticks in the market.

 Trust The Kettle Gourmet to bring you only the best quality corn snack there is.
-Get your own YUMI Cheese Corn Stick here today!
+Get your own YUMI Original Corn Stick here today!

 Feeling like having other flavours today?
-Check out our YUMI Original Corn Stick and YUMI Chicken Corn Stick!
+Check out our YUMI Cheese Corn Stick and YUMI Chicken Corn Stick!

-Non GMO Corn Grits, Vegetable Oil, Sugar, Monosodium Glutamate, Cheese Powder, Full Cream Milk Powder, Salt.
+Non GMO Corn Grits, Vegetable Oil, Sugar, Monosodium Glutamate, Corn Seasoning, Full Cream Milk Powder, Salt, Roasted Corn Flavour.

 Contains milk substances.